nrwl/nx/docs/shared/monorepo-nx-enterprise.md

 When using trunk-based development, we have a single main branch (say `main`) where every team submits their code.
 And they do it as soon as possible.
 So if someone works on a large feature, they split it into a few small changes that can be integrated into main in a week.
 In other words, when using trunk-based development, teams can create branches, but they are short-lived and focus on a specific user story.

-One issue folks often raise in regards to trunk-based development is "things change under you while you are trying to create a release".
+One issue folks often raise in regard to trunk-based development is "things change under you while you are trying to create a release".
 This can definitely happen, especially when manual testing is involved.
 To mitigate we can create a release branch where we would cherry-pick commits from `main` to.
 With this, we can still frequently merge code into `main` and have our release isolated from changes made by other teams.